NixOS/nix/doc/manual/src/contributing/hacking.md

 ran test tests/${testName}.sh...
 [PASS]
 ```

-To see the complet eoutput, one can also run:
+To see the complete output, one can also run:

 ```shell-session
 $ ./mk/debug-test.sh tests/${testName}.sh